How to Select a Lawyer

 - be completely honest – even if it is embarrassing to tell the truth about your problem.
 Remember, what you tell a lawyer in private will be kept confidential.
 Even confessions to past crimes or criminal activity are going to be treated as confidential by your lawyer.
 The only exception to this rule of strict confidentiality are plans for future crimes and continuing criminal activity.

-How much will the lawyer charge me for his or her services?
+How much will the lawyer charge?

 The lawyer’s fee depends upon many variables, such as amount of time, the difficulty of the work, the skill required, the customary fee in your area for similar work, the experience, reputation and ability of the lawyer, and whether the fee is a set amount or contingent on the outcome of the case.